mhowen/synapse-bg-wc/README.md

 ## Configuration

 ### Element Attributes
-Optionally include any, all, or none of the configuration attributes:
+Optionally include any, all, or none of the configuration attributes in the element tag.
+For example:
 ```html
 <synapse-bg
   color="hotpink"